 We add worm and compost teas throughout the growing season to promote and feed the plants and the fungi and bacteria that make healthy, disease-resistant plants.
 You will be delighted to see how fast and wholesome your plants grow.

 Always the downside

-The repeated applications of the alfalfa, straw, and compost will build a rich humus system that will make your plants grow strong, fast, healthy, and disease-resistant.
+The repeated applications of Alfalfa, straw, and compost will build a rich humus system that will make your plants grow strong, fast, healthy, and disease-resistant.
 In addition, there will be little weeding since your plants will take up most of the space.

 After the first season, the bottom of the raised bed will contain over a cubic yard of humus.
-Emptying the humus from the bed, apply a layer of cardboard on the bottom, which will inhibit weed growth.
+Emptying the humus from the bed, apply a layer of cardboard on the bottom, inhibiting weed growth.

-Using a 30″ x 4′ x 8′ box, place four bales of straw on the cardboard.
+Place four bales of straw on the cardboard in the 30″ x 4′ x 8′ box.
 Next is to break apart a bale of Alfalfa, dispersing it evenly over the straw layer.

 Soak the Alfalfa with water.
-The water activities the microorganisms to begin the decomposition process, which generates upon wards to over 100° heat providing the ideal growing environment.
+The water activates the microorganisms to begin the decomposition process, which generates upon wards to over 100° heat providing the ideal growing environment.

 Add about half of the humus you initially removed, covering the Alfalfa layer with approximately 5″ to 6″ of planting material.
 With the remainder of the humus, you can start a new 30″ x 4′ x 8′ raised bed, use the material for plant starts, or apply it throughout your garden or yard.